larpon/miniaudio/README.md

-# v-miniaudio
+# miniaudio
-Vrap of the excellent [miniaudio](https://github.com/dr-soft/miniaudio) C audio library
+VVrap of the excellent [miniaudio](https://github.com/mackron/miniaudio) C audio library

 # Status
 The project is still highly work-in-progress and experimental, expect the API to change without warning.